qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

 Here are some hints to create new, nice looking screenshots.
 For the user guide they go into ./resources/en/user_manual/

-* same environnement for all the screen caps (same OS, same decoration, same font size)
+* same environment for all the screen caps (same OS, same decoration, same font size)
 * reduce the window to the minimal space needed to show the feature (taking the all screen for a small modal window > overkill)
 * the less clutter, the better (no need to activate all the toolbars)
-* don't resize them in an image editor, the size will be set into the rst files (downscalling the dimensions without properly upping the resolution > ugly)
+* don't resize them in an image editor, the size will be set into the rst files (downscaling the dimensions without properly upping the resolution > ugly)
 * cut the background
-* save them in png (no jpeg artefacts)
+* save them in png (no jpeg artifacts)
 * the screenshot should show the content according to what is described in the text